People sometimes ask my help in making big decisions. They’re usually trying to decide between two options.

 - Bring your new-company idea to your boss and propose it as a division of their company, so you can stay on salary.

 - Do neither, and move to New Zealand to be a tour guide.

-It takes under an hour, but has always helped my friends feel less stressed, think clearly, and get excited about a decision that used to feel like a dilemma.
+Great insight comes only from opening your mind to many options.
+Brainstorm them all, from the hybrids to the ridiculous.
+It takes under an hour, but has always helped my friends feel less stressed, think clearly, and get excited about decisions that used to feel like dilemmas.